Giwi/quantumviz-practice/src/step02/README.md

 }
 ```

-is called at initialization time.
+The `ready()` function is called at initialization time.
 We can now set the `warpscriptScript` var :

 ```javascript
 ready() {